RazDechantal/ecommerce-app/README.md

 A simple page showing a summary of the purchase.

+### Search Functionality

+The shop page includes a search box that filters products based on the text in their titles.

+### User Authentication

+Users can sign in, sign up, and log out using Firebase Authentication.
+The authenticated user's state is managed using a context.

+**Sign In:**
+- Users can sign in with their email and password.

+**Sign Up:**
+- Users can create a new account with their email and password.

+**Log Out:**
+- Signed-in users can log out, and their name will be displayed in the navbar when authenticated.

-### Context for Cart Management
+### Context for User and Cart Management

-The cart context manages the state of the shopping cart, including adding, updating, and removing items.
+The `UserContext` manages the authenticated user's state, while the `CartContext` manages the shopping cart state.

 ### Routing Setup

-The application uses React Router for routing between different pages such as Home, Shop, Product Details, Cart, and Order Confirmation.
+The application uses React Router for routing between different pages such as Home, Shop, Product Details, Cart, Sign In, Sign Up, and Order Confirmation.

-### Home Page

-The home page welcomes users with a large icon and a description about the digital market.

-### Shop Page with Pagination

-The shop page displays a list of products with pagination to navigate through multiple pages of products.

-### Header Component

-The header component contains the navigation bar with links to Home, Shop, Cart, and About pages.

 ## Styling